| Ghost Sniper

-- Marksman - When damaging a warjack/warbeast with a ranged attack, the attacker chooses which column/branch takes the damage.
+- Marksman - When this model damages a warjack or warbeast with a ranged attack, choose which column or branch suffers the damage.

 - Swift Hunter - When this model destroys one or more enemy models with a basic ranged attack, immediately after the attack is resolved it can advance up to 2".